-- -a algorithm This option specifies the key algorithm class: supported classes are RSA, DSA, DH, ECC, and ECX.
-In addition to these strings, the algorithm can be specified as a DNSSEC signing algorithm to be used with this key; for example, NSEC3RSASHA1 maps to RSA, ECDSAP256SHA256 maps to ECC, and ED25519 to ECX.
-The default class is RSA. - -b keysize This option creates the key pair with keysize bits of prime.
+- -a algorithm Specify the key algorithm class: Supported classes are RSA, DSA, DH, ECC and ECX.
+In addition to these strings, the algorithm can be specified as a DNSSEC signing algorithm that will be used with this key; for example, NSEC3RSASHA1 maps to RSA, ECDSAP256SHA256 maps to ECC, and ED25519 to ECX.
+The default class is "RSA". - -b keysize Create the key pair with keysize bits of prime.
 For ECC keys, the only valid values are 256 and 384, and the default is 256.
-For ECX keys, the only valid values are 256 and 456, and the default is 256. - -e For RSA keys only, this option specifies use of a large exponent. - -i id This option creates key objects with id.
-The ID is either an unsigned short 2-byte or an unsigned long 4-byte number. - -m module This option specifies the PKCS#11 provider module.
-This must be the full path to a shared library object implementing the PKCS#11 API for the device. - -P This option sets the new private key to be non-sensitive and extractable, and allows the private key data to be read from the PKCS#11 device.
-The default is for private keys to be sensitive and non-extractable. - -p PIN This option specifies the PIN for the device.
-If no PIN is provided on the command line, pkcs11-keygen prompts for it. - -q This option sets quiet mode, which suppresses unnecessary output. - -S For Diffie-Hellman (DH) keys only, this option specifies use of a special prime of 768-, 1024-, or 1536-bit size and base (AKA generator) 2.
-If not specified, bit size defaults to 1024. - -s slot This option opens the session with the given PKCS#11 slot.
+For ECX keys, the only valid values are 256 and 456, and the default is 256. - -e For RSA keys only, use a large exponent. - -i id Create key objects with id.
+The id is either an unsigned short 2 byte or an unsigned long 4 byte number. - -m module Specify the PKCS#11 provider module.
+This must be the full path to a shared library object implementing the PKCS#11 API for the device. - -P Set the new private key to be non-sensitive and extractable.
+The allows the private key data to be read from the PKCS#11 device.
+The default is for private keys to be sensitive and non-extractable. - -p PIN Specify the PIN for the device.
+If no PIN is provided on the command line, pkcs11-keygen will prompt for it. - -q Quiet mode: suppress unnecessary output. - -S For Diffie-Hellman (DH) keys only, use a special prime of 768, 1024 or 1536 bit size and base (aka generator) 2.
+If not specified, bit size will default to 1024. - -s slot Open the session with the given PKCS#11 slot.
 The default is slot 0.